BeatusCrow/BeatusCrow/README.md

 ### You can write to me here 👇

 <p align="left"> <a href="https://discord.com/users/718005429606547485" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/discord.svg" width="32" height="32" /></a> <a href="https://www.github.com/BeatusSilva" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/github.svg" width="32" height="32" /></a></p>
-If you decide to write to me for any reason, then in the first message that you send me to discord, specify the question and the platform from which you came.
-So I will definitely answer you